Dividend Investing: REITs

 - Volatility (lower the better)

+You can also add (multiple) REITs to our dividend calculator!
+You weighted average dividend yield and estimated returns.
 We created a list of all public tradeable REITs where you can explore more than 200 Real Estate Investment Trusts listed on NYSE and NASDAQ.

 Some of the bigger and popular REITs are: